somakashyap/Calculator/README.md

 # Calculator
-Calculator for binary operators and braces
+Calculator for binary operators and braces.
+This used AWS Lambda CalculatorService